 Less Than Significant With Mitigation Incorporated.
-As stated above, a 2019 campus-wide historic survey found that PH1, the building to be demolished under the proposed project, does not meet eligibility criteria for listing in the National Register of Historic Places and/or the California Register of Historical Resources.
-It is therefore not a historical resource for purposes of CEQA.
-Although there are no built resources within the project site that could qualify as historical resources, the campus is the location of several archaeological sites that are known to be significant under CEQA, including the Puvunga Indian Village Sites Archaeological District (District), which was listed in the National Register in 197, and is therefore considered a historical resource under CEQA (PRC Section 5024.1[b], State CEQA Guidelines Section 15064.5).
+As stated above, a 2019 campuswide historic survey found that PH1, the building to be demolished under the proposed project, does not meet eligibility criteria for listing in the National Register of Historic Places and/or the California Register of Historical Resources.
+It is therefore not a historical resource for purposes of CEQA.4 Although there are no built resources within the project site that could qualify as historical resources, the campus is the location of several archaeological sites that are known to be significant under CEQA, including the Puvunga Indian Village Sites Archaeological District (District), which was listed in the National Register in 197, and is therefore considered a historical resource under CEQA (PRC Section 5024.1[b], State CEQA Guidelines Section 15064.5).
 The District is located to the west, southwest, and south of the project site and is separated from the project site by campus and residential development.
-The proposed project would not have an impact on the District directly as there are no components or activities associated with the proposed project adjacent to the District that could have an indirect impact on the District.
+The proposed project would not have an impact on the District directly as there are no activities associated with the proposed project planned within the District, and there are no components or activities associated with the proposed project adjacent to the District that could have an indirect impact on the District.